flimape/flimape/README.md

 -📐 In a relationship with Physics and Mathematics

--✈ Studying for Instituto Tecnólogico de Aeronáutica (ITA)
+-✈ Studying for Instituto Tecnológico de Aeronáutica (ITA)

 <div align="center">